-I write an every-other-month column (in the odd-numbered issues) on analog & RF topics for Circuit Cellar magazine.
+I write an every-other-month column on analog & RF topics for Circuit Cellar magazine.
 Some columns are available through their website, most are not; you can get reprints or CDs of most issues.

-I’m writing a column about G-code programming and the math behind it for Digital Machinist magazine.
+I’m writing a column about G-code programming, 3D printing, and the math behind them for Digital Machinist magazine.

 I wrote a monthly column on embedded systems for Dr Dobb’s Journal for several years.
 Surprisingly, at least as of early 2009, most of the columns are still spinning around on their website.
 Search for “Nisley” and see what pops up.